genropy/genropy_saved/docs/genro/webpage_elements/layout/bordercontainer.rst

 borderContainer
 ===============

     .. note:: The Genro borderContainer has been taken from Dojo without adding any modifies.
 In this page you will find some interesting features that we want to point up.
 For more information, check the Dojo's borderContainer documentation.

+    .. note:: In GenroPy you can find the :ref:`genro_framepane`, an enhancement of the Dojo borderContainer.

     * :ref:`border_def`
     * :ref:`border_attributes`